 The employer will complete the final section of the form with the exempt amount and return all parts of the form to the IRS.

 Although a taxpayer cannot claim personal exemptions, some items are exempt from federal tax levies.
 These include:

-If you are facing a tax levy from the IRS to repay a tax debt, we can help.
+If you are facing a tax levy from the IRS to repay a back taxes, we can help.
 Visit Solvable to find out how you can overcome the financial strain of a debt that is weighing you down.
-We have a variety of educational resources, tools, and other helpful options to free you from the burden of tax debt.
+We have a variety of educational resources, tools, and other helpful options to free you from the burden of back taxes.